plhosk/pomodoro-go/README.md

 ## Features

 - Hone your focus according to the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique)
-- Notifications to singnal a new activity
+- Notifications to signal a new activity
 - Customize activities and timer durations according to your needs
 - Works in the background